qscat/qscat/docs/source/manual/tabs/project_settings.rst

 Tab: Project Settings
 *********************

-The :guilabel:`Project Settings Tab` allows you to configure the plugin for the QGIS project.
+The :guilabel:`Project Settings Tab` allows you to configure the plugin settings for the QGIS project.

 .. only:: html